Monday 1 April 2024

 After entering Avenida we walked past rua Arco Verde, where the Post Office stood, walked another block where wondrous Art Deco Cine Marília reigned supreme, turned right into rua Campos Salles and descended the hill, past rua 4 de Abril, rua São Luiz, rua XV de Novembro, at the bottom of the hill.
 From the bottom it was only half-a-block up when we got to Grandpa's house, rua Campos Salles, 350 which was on the right side.

-My Mother (Yolanda Darin Amorim) used to visit her Father Giovanni Battista Darin at least once a fortnight so that house became part of my own upbringing.
-I used to like going there for the house was always filled with guests from various parts of town sometimes even out of town for the Darin Family grew larger by the 40s and 50s with 11 children having got married and had a lot of children of their own which were my cousins.
+My Mother (Yolanda Darin Amorim) used to visit her Father Marco Giovanni Battista Darin at least once a week so that house became part of my upbringing.
+I enjoyed going there for the house was always filled with guests from various parts of town - sometimes even out of town - for the Darin Family had grown pretty large by the 40s and 50s.
+The original 11 children had got married and begotten a lot of children of their own which were my cousins.
 Some of my cousins were already adults and had children themselves like Moacyr Dutra married to Zefa and Ivo João Darin who had 3 or 4 children even though they lived far away in São Paulo city.

 In 1951, when Marco was 80 years old he was submitted to a successful prostate surgery in Campinas-SP.
 Rosa, his only not-married daughter had accompanied him on the trip by train having been guests of Joana Uccella & her husband Victor CaroniJoana Uccella was loosely related to him as she was the youngest daughter of Angela Nani, Giovanni's mother-in-law, who had re-married (Luigi Uccella) and had a few more children from the 2nd marriage.
 Victor Caroni worked for Cia Paulista de Estrada de Ferro, a branch of São Paulo Railway, built by the British when they set up Santos-Jundiaí Railway in 1867.
 They lived in a house coupled to a bar where they sold 'pastéis' and other delicacies.
 While they were Caroni's guests Rosa Darin used to help Joana with frying stuff and keeping the place clean.